etetoolkit/ete/sdoc/tutorial/tutorial_trees.rst

       farthest.name, "with", dist, "nodes in between"
   # Calculate farthest node from an internal node
   farthest, dist = t.get_farthest_node()
-  print "The farthest node from root is is", farthest.name, "with dist=", dist
+  print "The farthest node from root is", farthest.name, "with dist=", dist
   #
   # The program results in the following information:
   #